eddiemaceda11/eluvio/README.md

 - Recharts UI component library.
 - Customizable Dashboard with user login authentication.
 - React Router V6 for page navigation.
-- Custom database with the use of JSON server.
+- Custom REST api with the use of JSON server.
 - Responsive Design.